Composed upon Westminster Bridge

 Enjambment

-Enjambment, the continuation of a sentence or phrase from one line to the next, is used throughout the poem to create a sense of fluidity and momentum.
-For example, the first two lines flow seamlessly together: “Earth has not any thing to show more fair: / Dull would he be of soul who could pass by.”
-This technique mirrors the gentle flow of the river and the overall sense of tranquility.
+Enjambment, the continuation of a sentence or phrase from one line to the next without a pause, is used throughout the poem to create a sense of fluidity and momentum.
+For example, the first two lines flow seamlessly together:

-The following lines are particularly evocative and can be used to capture a moment of serene beauty or to reflect on the power of nature:
+The following lines are particularly evocative, capturing the poem’s central themes and inviting readers to appreciate moments of serene beauty and the profound power of nature:

 “All bright and glittering in the smokeless air.